Owner with unwanted Confederate flag to sell SC restaurant

 ORANGEBURG, S.C.
 (AP) — After years of battling the Confederate flag, a South Carolina restaurant owner has surrendered.

 Tommy Daras says he's selling his Edisto River Creamery in Orangeburg because he's been unable to remove the rebel banner flown by the Sons of Confederate Veterans on a tiny piece of property in front of his business.
-The group was given the land by the building's previous owner and continues to fly the flag by a Confederate monument.

-Daras tried to get the flag removed through a zoning complaint, but couldn't.
+"I can't beat them guys," Daras told The Times and Democrat of Orangeburg .
+"They destroyed the safety of the place and the enjoyment of the property.
+They killed me on the internet."

-He told The Times and Democrat of Orangeburg that nine out of 10 customers asked about the flag.
+The Sons of Confederate Veterans were given a 130-square-foot piece of land by the building's previous owner and continue to fly the flag by a Confederate monument.

 Information from: The Times & Democrat, http://www.timesanddemocrat.com